 Gasoline filling stations shall be limited to four (4) gasoline pump stations as defined herein, each located in a secondary position to the principal building.
 Electric vehicle charging stations are not limited in number and may be placed adjoining any parking space.

-The station or facility shall reflect the traditional blend in with the surrounding architecture of the community in building and roof forms, window proportions, materials, colors and details.
+The station or facility shall blend in with the surrounding architecture of the community in building and roof forms, window proportions, materials, colors and details.
 All four (4) sides of the building shall be designed with windows and other architectural features to avoid visible blank walls.
 The canopy structure shall be coordinated with the principal structure whenever possible.

 The station layout shall eliminate the necessity of any vehicle backing out onto a public right-of-way.